mightymikem/arcadeioemulator/README.md

 # Arcade IO Emulator
-Allowing original arcade IO hardware to be used with any PC.
+Allowing original arcade IO hardware such as controls, lamps and force feedback to be used with any PC.
 All controls will be available on your PC as a new game controller that can be used with any emulator or game.
 Force feedback is also emulated, along with output lamps which use any kind of output program such as mamehooker, outputblaster, etc.